cdpoole82/hello-world/README.md

 # hello-world
-Collaboration repo for ideas, learning, and experiments
+Repo Description: Collaboration repo for ideas, learning, and experiments.
+Bio: a guy in Minneapolis, Minnesota excited to learn about GitHub and javascript programming.